Field trips with an emphasis on outdoor learning

 Do you provide transportation?

 Yes.
-Camp RIO provides transportation to all of it's schools.
-We are also able to offer transportation to a limited number of non-IDEA schools for the remainder of the 16-17 school year.
+Camp RIO provides transportation to all of its schools.
+We are also able to offer transportation to a limited number of non-IDEA schools.
 We would be happy to discuss this option with you if you do not have a bus.

 Can you accommodate students with special needs?

 Yes.
 Most special needs students will be able to participate.
 We even have “off road” wheelchairs for their use.
-We are not responsible for transferring students with wheelchairs into canoes for example so you would need someone trained in that with the student.
+We are not responsible for transferring students with wheelchairs into canoes, for example, so you would need someone who is trained in that with the student.

 Do you have a nurse?

-We do not have a certified health aide on property, but all staff is trained in first aid, CPR, and AED, and we do have a nurse station equipped with anything you may need while here.
+We do have a certified health aide on the property, and all staff are trained in first aid, CPR, and AED.
+We also have a nurse station equipped with anything you may need while here.